KieranJeffreySmart/the-northwind-strangler/readme.md

 # The Northwind Strangler (Fig Pattern)
-The purpose off this project is to demonstrate the Strangler Fig pattern on a monolithic Client-Server architecture I have chosen a legacy application called Northwind, developed by the Microsoft Access team as a sample application to showcase features
+The purpose off this project is to demonstrate the Strangler Fig pattern on a monolithic Client-Server architecture.
+I have chosen a legacy application called Northwind, developed by the Microsoft Access team as a sample application to showcase features.

 The intention is to apply the strangler pattern to the monolithic application and demonstrate the various patterns involved while also documenting the different phases of implementation, from creating a new client, to removing features and data from the monolith

 ## What is Northwind?